 Prevention is better than recycling

-The solution, of course, is not only about cleaning up the waste, but especially about preventing it.
-Retulp's motto is not for nothing: ‘Prevention is better than recycling’.
-The cleaned up waste must also be processed and destroyed.
+Of course, the solution lies not only in disposing of the waste, but especially in preventing it.
+Retulp's motto is not for nothing; Prevention is better than recycling.
+Disposed waste must also be processed and destroyed.

 We cheer very loudly for such wonderful initiatives, but also hope that they will not be needed in the future.
 And in the meantime, we take a trash bag with us on our weekly walk!